Jordan0105/Veterinary-Clinic/README.md

 About Us: More info about us and our begin.

 The full README.md will be added soon
-Some error on Swiper Functions
+Some error on Swiper Functions.